webscraperio/web-scraper-documentation/docs/Scraping a site.md

 ## Create selectors

-After you have created the *sitemap* you can add selectors to it.
-In the *Selectors* panel you can add new selectors, modify them and navigate the selector tree.
+After you have created a *sitemap* you can begin to add, modify, and navigate selectors in the *Selectors* panel.

-The selectors can be added in a tree type structure.
+The selectors are added in a tree type structure.
 The web scraper will execute the selectors in the order how they are organized in the tree structure.
-For example there is a news site and you want to scrape all articles whose links are available on the first page.
+For example there is a news site and you want to scrape all article links which are available on the first page.
 In image 1 you can see this example site.

 ![Fig. 2: News site][image-news-site]